15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 Association of VAs

-My best VA experience is matching clients with the right virtual assistant.
-Creating a win-win situation for the two individuals who had so much to offer one another in business.
+My best VA experience is matching clients with the right virtual assistant and creating a win-win situation for the two individuals with so much to offer one another in business.
 Jackpot!

 Uncovering the communication strategy and ideal client fit are the keys to success.
-Finding the right VA that a client can communicate with easily and seamlessly is the first ingredient.
-Knowing the ideal client the VA started their business to serve in the first place is the other ingredient.
+The first ingredient is finding a suitable VA with whom a client can communicate quickly and seamlessly.
+The other ingredient is knowing the perfect client the VA started their business to serve.
 Once I have these two pieces in place, success is inevitable.

 John Mac